Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 ### Tips
-1. Many on-line sites refer to directed graphs.
+1. Many on-line sites refer to BFS over directed graphs.
 The graphs in this assignment are undirected and do not have links that loop back to the same node.
 1. Commit your code changes to the repository often, this is best practice.
 1. Do not commit your .o file or your executable file to the repository, this is considered bad practice!
 1. On Functionality/Style